topoftheblock/topoftheblock/README.md

 *  [Research Project on Autoresearch](https://github.com/topoftheblock/autoresearch) - A comparative study evaluating autonomous LLM research loops against Bayesian optimization, inspired by Andrej Karpathy's 2026 AutoResearch paradigm.

-*  [Video Emotion Recognition](https://github.com/topoftheblock/Video-Emotion-Recognition) - Emotion recognition in videos has been around for some time, and various methods exist.
+*  [(Upcoming) Video Emotion Recognition](https://github.com/topoftheblock/Video-Emotion-Recognition) - Emotion recognition in videos has been around for some time, and various methods exist.
 In addition to pure video analysis, multimodal LLMs can also deliver good results in emotion recognition.
 ## Finished Portfolio Projects